 masks – sanitizing

-- While supplies last, masks available for our customers for use inside the Library.
+- While supplies last, masks are available for our customers for use inside the Library.

 - All library staff will be required to wear face masks and sterile gloves.

 - All libraries will have hand sanitizer conveniently located throughout the facility for guest usage.